Upgrade planned for Highway 118 - Houston Today

 Granisle mayor Linda McGuire welcomed the news — but with a note of caution, saying that the province hadn’t formally announced the project yet.

-“Granisle is always hopeful and welcomes any news surrounding improvements to our Hwy 118 stretch of road,” she said in an email to the Black Press.
+“Granisle is always hopeful and welcomes any news surrounding improvements to our Hwy 118 stretch of road,” she said in an email to the Lakes District News.

 “With the additional and increased logging traffic over the past few years utilizing Highway 118, more wear and tear becomes more noticeable,” she said, adding that the route’s condition was fair, but that it could use additional care and attention.

 Other projects include an ongoing expansion of Highway 16 to four lanes, a familiar sight on a 3.4-km stretch just outside of Prince George.
-Several “intersections upgrades” are also taking place in that area, as part of a project that’s in its final year of construction, according to the Ministry of Transportation and Infrastructure.
+Several “intersections upgrades” are also taking place in that area, including changes meant to improve safety and pedestrian access, as part of a project that’s in its final year of construction, according to the Ministry of Transportation and Infrastructure.

 Work is also slated to begin this summer on resurfacing some 36 km of highway between Josephine Road, east of Prince George, and Hillcrest Way, east of Vanderhoof.